telerik/blazor-docs/styling-and-themes/theme-swatches.md

 The theme swatches are different color variations of the base themes.
 While they use the same variables as the built-in theme they accompany, they have different color values to deliver a variety of shades for the Telerik components.

 You can explore the swatches in our [live demos](https://demos.telerik.com/blazor-ui/grid/overview).
 The `Change Theme` dropdown provides a list of the most common swatches.
-To test how all the available swatches affect the appearance of the Telerik UI for Blazor components, you might check the [Sass Themebuilder](https://themebuilder.telerik.com/blazor-ui).
+To test how all the available swatches affect the appearance of the Telerik UI for Blazor components, you might check the [ThemeBuilder](https://themebuilderapp.telerik.com).
 It also provides option for [customizing the existing themes]({%slug themes-custom%}) if needed.

 In addition, Telerik UI for Blazor distributes some swatches via several other resources.
 Read more in the [Swatch Distribution]({%slug themes-swatch-distribution%}) article.